 To reduce VAT fraud, the Revenue Service (RS) introduced a VAT qualification process.
 Previously, anyone could register for VAT and start claiming back VAT immediately.
 Since the change, however, your VAT registration will be automatically unqualified until you can show the authorities proof that you should be qualified.

 What is the difference between qualified & unqualified?

-The main relevant difference is that if you remain unqualified you cannot claim back local input VAT – ie. When you purchase a product or service, supplied in Georgia, which incurs VAT, you cannot claim that VAT back.
+The main relevant difference is that if you remain unqualified you cannot claim back local input VAT – for example, when you purchase a product or service supplied in Georgia which incurs VAT, you cannot claim that VAT back.

 How to get qualified VAT status?
 I’ll cover that below.

 For those who have no interest in delving deeper, you can make a quick assessment of your own situation using the following criteria.